 Epic also threw out some numbers, viewable below, hinting at why it's not backing down: $680 million spent in the store, including $251 on third-party games—and that's "actual spending by customers," Epic said, and doesn't include "the value of coupons, Epic funding of developers," or that sort of thing.
 The store may have its detractors, but people are clearly spending money on it.

 And even if you've managed to avoid throwing money at it so far, it's hard to say not to free games.
-Speaking of which, the hand-drawn Metroidvania Sundered: Eldritch Edition (opens in new tab) is yours for the taking until 11 am ET on January 16, after which the big platformer Horace (opens in new tab) will take its place for the week.
-Other upcoming Epic Game Store exclusives include Magic: The Gathering Arena (opens in new tab), Predator: Hunting Grounds (opens in new tab), Auto Chess (opens in new tab), Rogue Company (opens in new tab), and Godfall (opens in new tab).
+Speaking of which, the hand-drawn Metroidvania Sundered: Eldritch Edition is yours for the taking until 11 am ET on January 16, after which the big platformer Horace will take its place for the week.
+Other upcoming Epic Game Store exclusives include Magic: The Gathering Arena, Predator: Hunting Grounds, Auto Chess, Rogue Company, and Godfall